Julianna Pillemer

 Professor Pillemer’s research examines the complex dynamics of interpersonal connections at work.
 Specifically, her research explores how our professional relationships can be key sources of motivation and support, but may also hinder individual and group functioning when not managed effectively.
 Her work also examines the impact of perceived authenticity in the workplace; namely, how being viewed as authentic can fuel positive connections, what behaviors make us perceive others as authentic, and how employees balance conflicting demands to be seen as simultaneously true to self and professionally appropriate.

-Professor Pillemer has published research in leading management journals, including Academy of Management Review, Academy of Management Journal, Organization Science and Organizational Behavior and Human Decision Processes, as well as practitioner-oriented articles in Harvard Business Review.
+Professor Pillemer has published or forthcoming research in leading management journals, including Academy of Management Review, Academy of Management Journal, Administrative Science Quarterly, Journal of Experimental Psychology: General, Organization Science, Organizational Behavior and Human Decision Processes, and Research in Organizational Behavior.
 Her work has also been featured in media outlets such as Time, Wall Street Journal, Forbes, Fortune, Quartz at Work and Sloan Management Review.

 Professor Pillemer received a BA in Psychology from Pomona College, and a PhD in Management from the Wharton School of Business at the University of Pennsylvania.
 Prior to joining Stern, she was a researcher at Harvard Business School and The Center for Creative Leadership.